Aliases for ITPR2 Gene

 The protein encoded by this gene belongs to the inositol 1,4,5-triphosphate receptor family, whose members are second messenger intracellular calcium release channels.
 These proteins mediate a rise in cytoplasmic calcium in response to receptor activated production of inositol triphosphate.
 Inositol triphosphate receptor-mediated signaling is involved in many processes including cell migration, cell division, smooth muscle contraction, and neuronal signaling.
 This protein is a type 2 receptor that consists of a cytoplasmic amino-terminus that binds inositol triphosphate, six membrane-spanning helices that contribute to the ion pore, and a short cytoplasmic carboxy-terminus.
 A mutation in this gene has been associated with anhidrosis, suggesting that intracellular calcium release mediated by this protein is required for eccrine sweat production. [provided by RefSeq, Apr 2015]

 GeneCards Summary for ITPR2 Gene

 ITPR2 (Inositol 1,4,5-Trisphosphate Receptor Type 2) is a Protein Coding gene.
 Diseases associated with ITPR2 include Anhidrosis, Isolated, With Normal Sweat Glands and Anhidrosis.
-Among its related pathways are Calcium signaling pathway and IL-2 Pathway.
-GO annotations related to this gene include binding and phosphatidylinositol binding.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include binding and phosphatidylinositol binding.
 An important paralog of this gene is ITPR1.

 Receptor for inositol 1,4,5-trisphosphate, a second messenger that mediates the release of intracellular calcium.
 This release is regulated by cAMP both dependently and independently of PKA (By similarity).